nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 RemindMe User Guide v1.1
 ---
-This user guide provide [start-up](#start--up) instructions as well as detailed descriptions and usage of all the [features](#features) in the RemindMe app.
+This user guide provides [start-up](#start-up) instructions as well as detailed descriptions and usage of all the [features](#features) in the RemindMe app.
 You can also access the product website via this [link.](https://ay2021s2-cs2103t-w15-1.github.io/tp/)

 <div style="page-break-after: always;"></div>